-The acceleration level and the spectral content of automobile steering wheel vibration depend on several factors including the nature of the road surface, the speed of the vehicle, the dynamic characteristics of the tyres, the nature of the engine, the design of the unibody, the design of the main suspension, the design of the steering mechanism and the vibration characteristics of the steering wheel.
-Vibration at the steering wheel can achieve root mean square (r.m.s.) acceleration levels of 5.0 m/s2 [1] and the spectral energy can reach frequencies of up to 300 Hz.
-Vibrational modes of the steering wheel and column can produce large resonant peaks in the steering wheel power spectrum at frequencies from 20 to 50 Hz [2].
+The acceleration level and the spectral content of automobile steering wheel vibration depend on several factors including the nature of the road surface, the speed of the vehicle, the dynamic characteristics of the tyres, the nature of the engine, the design of the vehicle chassis, the design of the main suspension, the design of the steering mechanism and the vibration characteristics of the steering wheel.
+Vibration at the steering wheel can achieve root mean square (r.m.s.) acceleration levels of 5.0 m/s2 (Giacomin et al., 2004) and the spectral energy can reach frequencies of up to 300 Hz.
+Vibrational modes of the steering wheel and column can produce large resonant peaks in the steering wheel power spectrum at frequencies from 20 to 50 Hz (Demers, 2001).
 The pressure level and the spectral content of the sound in the passenger cabin depend on many of the same factors as the steering vibration, with a large additional factor being the geometric and absorptive properties of the acoustical cavity of the cabin.
-Interior automobile sound levels are typically in the range from 60 to 106 dB and are characterized by large frequency components from 20 to 1000 Hz, with little energy normally present above 5000 Hz [3].
+Interior automobile sound levels are typically in the range from 60 to 106 dB and are characterized by large frequency components from 20 to 1000 Hz, with little energy normally present above 5000 Hz (Young and

+Jordan, 1981).
 For the steering wheel an interesting question is which of the stimuli reaching the driver, the vibration or the sound, is more unpleasant.
 Knowing the relative importance can help to establish which of the two requires greater attention during the vehicle development programme.

-Parizet et al. [4] have studied the human perception of combined vibration and sound for diesel-engined automobiles running at idle using a test rig which reproduced vertical direction seat vibration, fore-and-aft direction steering wheel vibration and interior sound.
-Measurements were recorded from two mid-sized automobiles equipped with 4-cylinder common rail diesel engines which had cubic capacities of 1.7 and 2.1 litres.
-The test stimuli were 7 seconds in length and consisted of seat acceleration levels ranging from 0.1 to 0.8 r.m.s m/s2, steering wheel ISO 5349-1 weighted [5] acceleration levels ranging from 0.7 to 3.0 r.m.s. m/s2 and headphone applied A-weighted sound pressure levels ranging from 51 to 60 dB(A).
+Parizet et al. (2004) have studied the human perception of combined vibration and sound for diesel engine automobiles running at idle using a test rig which reproduced vertical direction seat vibration, fore-and-aft direction steering wheel vibration and interior sound.
+Measurements were recorded from six mid-sized automobiles equipped with 4-cylinder common rail diesel engines which had cubic capacities ranging from 1.7 to 2.1 litres.
+The test stimuli were 7 seconds in length and consisted of seat acceleration levels ranging from 0.1 to 0.8 r.m.s. m/s2, of steering wheel ISO 5349-1 (2001) W_h weighted acceleration levels ranging from 0.7 to 3.0 r.m.s. m/s2 and of headphone applied A-weighted sound pressure levels ranging from 51 to 60 dB(A).
 In the experiment, 34 participants were asked to indicate which stimuli, the vibration or the sound, was felt to be the "more comfortable" in a paired-comparison format.
-Regression lines describing the combined perception of vibration and sound stimuli were produced.
+Regression lines describing the combined perception of vibration and sound were produced.
 The vibration was found to have only a slight effect on the perception of sound, with high levels of vibration influencing the perception of low levels of sound.
-The result was in agreement with those of Paulsen and Kastka [6] and Howarth and Griffin [7] for combined whole-body seat vibration and sound.
+The result was in agreement with those of Paulsen and Kastka (1995) and Howarth and Griffin (1991) for combined whole-body seat vibration and sound.